Jonathan Stickland: Elections to the state House

+Stickland retained his state House seat in the November 2018 general election, by a narrow margin.
+With 29,755 votes (49.82 percent), he defeated his Democratic opponent, Steve Riddell, who polled 28,327 votes (47.43 percent); Libertarian Party nominee Eric P. Espinoza, received 1,644 votes (2.75 percent).

+Tenure in the state House

+Committees

+For all of his four terms in the state House, Stickland was a member of the County Affairs Committee.
+He was also a member of the Special Purpose Districts Committee in the 83rd (2013) and 84th sessions (2015) sessions.
+He was a member of the Business and Industry Committee in the 85th session (2017) and a member of the Land and Resource Management Committee in the 86th session.

+Legislation and positions

 An anti-abortion legislator, Stickland supported in 2013 the ban on abortion after twenty weeks of gestation; the measure passed the House, 96–49.
 He co-sponsored companion legislation to increase medical and licensing requirements of abortion providers, a law that the opponents claim could shut down many abortion clinics.
 These issues instigated a filibuster in the Texas State Senate by Wendy R. Davis of Fort Worth.
 The Texas Right to Life Committee rated Stickland 78 percent favorable, presenting him with a "Former Fetus" wall plaque which was briefly displayed on the wall outside Stickland's office at the Capitol building.

 Stickland voted against the legislation to establish a taxpayer-funded breakfast program for public schools; the measure passed the House, 73–58.
 He co-sponsored legislation to provide marshals for school security as a separate law-enforcement entity.
 He voted for the extension of the franchise tax exemption to certain businesses, which passed the House 117–24.
 He voted against the adoption of the biennial 2013 state budget.
 He voted to require testing for narcotics of those individuals receiving unemployment compensation.
 Stickland voted against a bill relating to unlawful employment practices regarding discrimination in payment of compensation, which nevertheless passed the House, 78–61.

 Stickland co-sponsored the measure to forbid the state from engaging in the enforcement of federal regulations of firearms.
 He also co-sponsored legislation to permit college and university officials to carry concealed weapons.
 He voted to reduce the time required to obtain a concealed-carry permit in Texas.
 He backed the redistricting bills for the state House and Senate and the United States House of Representatives.
 Stickland voted for term limits for certain state officials.
 He voted for legislation to forbid one individual from turning in multiple ballots.

-In 2015, the political newsletter Quorum Report published online posts made by Stickland given to them by his Republican primary opponent, Scott Fisher.
-On an fantasy football forum, Stickland made comments regarding marital rape and marijuana use.
-Stickland stated in a prepared statement that during college "I wasted much of life, said and did things I wish I hadn't."
-Strickland has supported cannabis decriminalization and partial legalization.